mkalten/TUIO11_PureData/README.txt

 Binaries:
 ---------
-This package includes binaries for Windows NT or later. and Mac OS X 10.6 or later as Universal binary.
+This package includes 32bit and 64bit binaries for Windows NT or later, as well as a Universal binary external for Mac OS X 10.6 or later.

 Source Code:
 ------------